vesoft-inc/nebula-docs/docs-2.0/reuse/source_install-nebula-graph-by-rpm-or-deb.md

   $ sudo rpm -ivh --prefix=<installation_path> <package_name>
   ```

+  The option `--prefix` indicates the installation path.
+The default path is `/usr/local/nebula/`.

-  For example, to install an RPM package in the default path for the {{nebula.release}} version.
+  For example, to install an RPM package in the default path for the {{nebula.release}} version, run the following command.

   ```bash
   sudo rpm -ivh nebula-graph-{{nebula.release}}.el7.x86_64.rpm